nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

     $ nghttpx -s -f'*,8443' -b127.0.0.1,8080 /path/to/server.key /path/to/server.crt

-At the time of this writing, Firefox nightly supports HTTP/2 proxy.
+At the time of this writing, Firefox nightly and Chromium v46 can use nghttpx as HTTP/2 proxy.
-Chromium can use nghttpx as secure (SPDY) proxy and will support HTTP/2 proxy in the near future.

 To make Firefox nightly or Chromium use nghttpx as HTTP/2 or SPDY proxy, user has to create proxy.pac script file like this: